1080p vs 1440p: Best Resolution for Web Design

 • Use tools like X-Rite i1Display or SpyderX Pro for accurate color calibration.
 These tools help align your display’s color settings with industry standards.

-• Adjust brightness and contrast settings to achieve better text clarity and image quality.
+• Adjust brightness and contrast to improve text clarity and image quality.

 • Ensure consistent calibration across multiple screens, especially if you’re testing designs on different devices.